o2r-project/erc-checker/README.md

   - `outFileName: String` : choose a custom name for diffHTML (default is "diffHTML.html")
   - `saveMetadataJSON: Boolean` : save metadata.json to output directory
   - `createParentDirectories: Boolean` : create parent directories for output (if false and directories of path not yet created, output will not be created)
+  - `comparisonSetBaseDir: String`: path to the base directory of the repository to be checked, may be absolute or relative
+  - `checkFileTypes: [String]`:	case insensitive list of file endings to be included in the comparison set for the check
   - `quiet: Boolean` : silence loggers

 #### Errors